 There is no known way to prevent borderline personality disorder.
 Once identified, treatment is likely to better the chances of getting relief from the most painful aspects of the disorder.

-Bipolar Personality Disorder is often associated with seeking help, and it has been shown to respond to intervention even in those with established disorder.
+Bipolar Personality Disorder is often associated with seeking help, and it has been shown to respond to intervention even in those with an established disorder.
 Psychotherapy and medication are successful intervention techniques.

 A key challenge in bipolar personality disorder is that a person may understand interpersonal problems or coping strategies on an intellectual level, but still find it very difficult to tolerate the emotional discomfort that is common in relationships, and to manage intense emotions more successfully.